redis/redis-doc/commands/discard.md

 [tt]: /topics/transactions

-If `WATCH` was used, `DISCARD` unwatches all keys watched by the connection.
+If `WATCH` was used, `DISCARD` also unwatches all keys watched by the connection.

 @return